CMSgov/qpp-measures-data/README.md

 # qpp-measures-data
 Quality Payments Program Measures Data Repository

+This repository hosts measures data for QPP and supports functionality to import measures data as an NPM module.
+It currently hosts all Improvement Activity and Advancing Care Information measures, as well as a fraction of Quality measures.

 ## How to Use qpp-measures-data

+Measures data can be accessed by installing the `qpp-measures-data` NPM repository.
+The measures data JSON schema is described in `measures/measures-schema.yaml`.
+The measures data here combines existing data from the QPP API, with supplementary data found in `util`.

 ### Importing the qpp-measures-data module
 Functions take a string version argument and return the appropriate YAML schema or JSON data.